fossasia/eventyay-tickets/doc/developer/contributing.rst

     prettier --trailing-comma es5 --no-semi --write "path/to/file"

-Our tests run with py.test, so please use their ``assert`` statement conventions.
+Our tests run with pytest, so please use their ``assert`` statement conventions.

 Remember to mark all user-facing strings for **translation**.